benhubsch/Blog-Code/README.md

-This is the git repository where I put all the code that I work on that are specifically for my blog posts.
+This is the git repository where I put all the code that I work on that's specifically for my blog posts.